Gr8Gatsby/life-game/README.md

 # Life Simulator

 Life Simulator brings Conway's Game of Life to iPhone, iPad, and Mac with a modern interface that makes experimenting with cellular automata effortless.
+Visit the project homepage at [Life Simulator on GitHub Pages](https://kevin.github.io/life-game/).

 ## Getting Started
 - Launch the app to enter Edit Mode, where you can paint live cells directly onto the infinite grid.